emanuelepaesano/Eriantys/README.md

 - CLI
 - GUI
 - Socket
+- Character Cards
+- Resilience to Disconnects

 # How to run the application
 ## Server
-1. Run server.jar
+1. Run `server.jar`
+2. Check the IP address of your machine

 ## Client
-2. Run client.jar
+1. Run `client.jar`
-   1. Select the type of interface (Graphical Interface or Command Line)
+2. Select the type of interface
+   1. Graphical Interface
+   2. Command Line
-   2. Enter the server IP address
+3. Enter the server IP address
-   3. Enter the server port number
+4. Enter the server port number (DELETE?)
+5. Enter your nickname
+6. Choose a Tower Color
+7. Choose a Wizard
-   4. The game starts
+8. The game starts